tarjxvf/metasmc/doc/README.md

 15	0	17	25	1	17	25
 ```

 The following is a profile of another 15 fragments.
-These reads are sampled from two subpopulations.
+The reads are sampled from two subpopulations.
-Fragment 7-11 are sampled from second subpopulation (subpopulation 1) and other reads are sampled from first subpopulation (subpopulation 0).
+Fragment 7 to fragment 12 are sampled from second subpopulation (subpopulation 1) and other reads are sampled from first subpopulation (subpopulation 0).
-The first 8 fragments are sequenced by two reads.
+The first 8 fragments contains 2 sequenced segments.
-For example, the first fragment contains two reads, one ranges from 8 to 14 and another ranges from 10 to 16.
+For example, the first fragment contains two sequenced segments, one ranges from 8 to 14 and another ranges from 10 to 16.

 ```
 reference.fasta,0